 > We understand passengers occasionally arrive at the airport without an ID, due to lost items or inadvertently leaving them at home.
 Not having an ID, does not necessarily mean a passenger won’t be allowed to fly.
 If passengers are willing to provide additional information, we have other means of substantiating someone’s identity, like using publicly available databases. >

 In recent weeks, both DOJ and courts have blocked photo voter ID laws in Wisconsin and Texas on state constitutional and Voting Rights Act grounds respectively.
 In Pennsylvania, litigation is inevitable.
 In Tennessee, there is serious movement in the legislature to repeal the photo voter ID law passed last year.

-States like Texas and South Carolina have blamed the federal government for imposing on their state’s sovereignty, but President Johnson, emboldened by the heroic efforts of African Americans, had an answer for that:
+States like Texas and South Carolina have blamed the federal government for imposing on their state’s sovereignty, but President Johnson, emboldened by the heroic efforts of African Americans who marched, bled and died for voting rights, had an answer for that:

 “Open your polling places to all your people. … We cannot – we must not– refuse to protect the right of Americans to vote in any election in which they may desire to participate.”